SightseR/ErrorHandlingExercise/README.md

-# Simplified Error Handling Exercise Using Design Patterns in Java
+# Error Handling Exercise Using Design Patterns in Java

 ### Objective:
 Implement basic error handling using the **Strategy Pattern** and **Command Pattern** in Java.